TheresaLui/SelfHelpContent_v2/articles/problemscopingques.quantum/problemscopingques-quantum-quota.md

             "controlType": "multilinetextbox",
             "displayLabel": "Describe your quota request",
             "useAsAdditionalDetails": true,
-            "watermarkText": "Provide additional information about your issue, include details such as workspace name, region, type of limit, current value and new value requested as applicable.", "required": true
+            "watermarkText": "Provide additional information about your issue, including details such as workspace name, region, type of limit, current value and new value requested as applicable.", "required": true
         }
     ]